Theeep/ITML_Project1/README.md

 # ITML_Project1

 This is a project created for the Machine Learning course at Reykjavik University.
-The project was a supervised learning project.
+The project was a supervised learning project on a crime statistics dataset.

 ## How to run